In-grid-collective/servPubWiki/NA - Installing Tinc on windows.md

 ## Install tinc

-Then follow the [[05-VPN and Reverse Proxy Server#Install instructions for Linux]], and check out the difference in commands below.
+Then follow the [[05-VPN and Reverse Proxy Server#Install instructions for Linux]], and come back here when you reach [[05-VPN and Reverse Proxy Server#Start tinc]], as you cannot automatically run tinc with systemd on the vm.
+Instead run the command below every time you want to start it.

 ## Run tinc